Menu

 The bathroom is simply stunning.
 The freestanding copper tub is positioned by the window, so you can enjoy a long soak while taking in the leafy views.
 The large walk-in shower is lined with floral tiles and the green tones are reflected in the peppermint walls and the botanical-print curtains, creating a relaxing sense of the outside spilling indoors.

-Gardener’s Cottage has an enclosed garden and dogs are welcome to stay here, while the wider grounds of woodland and parkland are literally on the doorstep – including the historic walled garden.
-A public footpath leads around the estate, while private estate walks can also be organised for guests.
-If you’re keen to try something new, Twizell Estate is also home to the outdoors activities business Northern Outdoor, offering everything from canoe trips and archery to courses in wilderness skills, while the scenic coastline is just waiting to be explored, from Bamburgh’s famous beach to the sweeping beauty of Embleton Bay.
+Gardener’s Cottage has an enclosed garden and dogs are welcome to stay here, while the wider grounds of woodland and parkland are literally on the doorstep, accessible by a network of public footpaths, where you may be lucky enough to spot red squirrels, deer and otters.
+Alternatively, the scenic coastline is just waiting to be explored, from Bamburgh’s famous beach to the sweeping beauty of Embleton Bay.

 ADDITIONAL ACCOMMODATION